MIT campus

 MIT's factor ratings contain the most surprising line in our dataset: the only factor rated very important is character and personal qualities.
 Rigor, grades, scores, essays, recommendations, the interview, and extracurriculars all sit one tier down at important.
 The world's most famous technical school says, in its own filing, that who you are outranks what you scored.

-Colleges report how much each application factor matters in section C7 of their Common Data Set.
-These are MIT’s own ratings, not our opinion.
+Every college officially reports how much each application factor matters in section C7 of its Common Data Set.
+These are MIT’s own published ratings from the 2024-2025 edition, not our opinion.

 Character / personal qualities